Q: What are the admission criteria for the Brown CS Master's program?

 Q: Do I have to take the GRE Subject exam?

 47 George Street, Box 1867

-Please do not send hard copies of any application materials unless requested by the Graduate School.
+Please don't send hard copies of any application materials unless requested by the Graduate School.

-Q: Should I use the institution code, the department code or both for the GRE and TOEFL?
+Q: Should I use the institution code, the department code, or both for the GRE and TOEFL?